- 6.5L Fuel Lift Pump -

 The most common symptoms of lift pump failure are slightly harder starting and low power.

-This pump is located underneath the driver's seat area inside of the frame rail and should produce around 4 PSI of pressure to the injection pump.
-You should be able to hear and feel this pump running.
+This lift pump for 6.5 diesel is located underneath the driver's seat area inside of the frame rail and should produce around 4 PSI of pressure to the injection pump.
+You should be able to hear and feel the 6.5 diesel lift pump running.
 Another method to verify the pump's operation is to open the fuel filter water drain in the engine compartment with the engine running.
 If fuel sprays from the end of the hose and the truck continues to run, the pump is still working.
 If the truck dies, you may need a new pump.

 Continuing to operate with a failed diesel lift pump causes overheating and eventual failure of the injection pump and PMD (if you have not graduated to a remote mount PMD).